 The waterfall’s rushing roar amplifies louder as the trail continues its climb.
 The hike catches its first views of Whitewater Falls at .25 mile, as the upper falls tumble in a series of wispy white cascades over a blocky, boulder-riddled cliff.

 The view only gets better, though, as the trail begins a descent down a series of wooden stairs and landings.
 The hike reaches the lower observation deck at just under .3 mile, catching broad views of the rushing waterfall.
 From the base of the stairs, an unpaved trail provides access to the 76-mile Foothills Trail, descending along the river to Lower Whitewater Falls in South Carolina.

 This hike turns from the platform at the base of the stairs, retracing the outbound route and climbing the wooden stairs to the upper overlook.
 The hike catches one last view of the waterfall at the upper overlook before descending to the trailhead, completing the adventure at just under .6 mile.

-More waterfall hiking adventures near Highlands and Cashiers, NC
+More waterfall adventures near Highlands and Cashiers, NC

 Hike to the beautiful cascades of High Falls at Lake Glenville, a gorgeous multi-drop falls set in a rocky forest.
 Or trek through Gorges State Park to Rainbow Falls, a towering waterfall framed in wildflowers and lush, green forest.
-And check out the full list of our favorite Highlands and Cashiers hiking trails for even more adventures.
+Descend into the lush Panthertown Valley to Schoolhouse Falls, a beautiful single-drop waterfall that cascades into an enormous, shallow, pebble-lined pool below.
+Check out the full list of our favorite Highlands and Cashiers hiking trails for even more adventures.